mehri-rezaei/API-Security--Workshop/README.md

-Vulnerable PHP application based on OWASP API Top 10
+Insecure PHP application

 It can be used for learning purpose.

-**Vulnerabilities**:
+**Vulnerabilities based on OWASP API Top 10**:

 * Broken Object Level Authentication
 * Insecure File Upload